bebing93/devil-in-details/README.md

 # "The Devil Is in the Word Alignment Details: On Translation-Based Cross-Lingual Transfer for Token Classification Tasks"
-Code and Data for our paper "The Devil Is in the Word Alignment Details: On Translation-Based Cross-Lingual Transfer for Token Classification Tasks"

 The repository will be updated soon.